goooooouwa/writings/_posts/linux/2022-09-27-comparision-of-linux-distros-and-des.md

 title: Comparision of Linux distros and desktop environments
 category: linux
 ---
-During the past 2 weeks, I distro-hopped among multiple different distros and Desktop Environments, as listed below (in a timely order):
+During the past 2 weeks, I distro-hopped among multiple different distros and desktop environments.
+Below is a list of distros I tried on my laptops (in a timely order).

 On my Legion R9000p 2021, I tried: